 - Clean for your room – Many hostels offer travelers the chance to work for their accommodation.
-In exchange for a few hours a day of cleaning, you get a bed.
+In exchange for a few hours a day of cleaning, you get a free bed.
 Commitments vary but most hostels ask you stay at least a week.

 Top Things to See and Do

 - Visit Uluru - Uluru (Ayer’s Rock) is one of the hottest attractions in the country.
 Make sure you are there for both sunset and sunrise because both are equally as spectacular.
 It’s a pretty breathtaking sight considering it’s just a big rock!
 Also make sure to visit the Aboriginal center nearby where you can learn about the local people.